Bishop Asbury Cottage

 The cottage is believed to date from the early 18th century.
 It is a simple artisan's dwelling, constructed of brick, tile and timber.
 When it was built, it was part of a short terrace, but the other cottages have since been demolished to make way for the widening of the Newton Road.

 The cottage is very small, and has no visitor facilities.
-Parking is limited to the Malt Shovel public house next door.
+Parking is limited to the Malt Shovel public house next door if you're a patron.
 Access to the cottage is up a flight of steep steps into the garden.

 We regret that there is no disabled access at present.